-For the years ended December 31, 2022 and 2021, the total amounts of \$60,915,596 and \$49,267,892, respectively, have been lent, offset by collections received from borrowers, under the commercial loans in the amount of \$52,147,497 and \$41,650,498, respectively.
+For the years ended December 31, 2023 and 2022, the total amounts of \$56,301,376 and \$60,915,596, respectively, have been lent, offset by collections received from borrowers, under the commercial loans in the amount of \$57,736,436 and \$52,147,497, respectively.
 The face amounts of the loans the Company originated in the past seven years have ranged from a minimum of \$40,000 to a maximum of \$3,300,000.
-The Company's board of directors established a policy limiting the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of our loan portfolio (not including the loan under consideration) and (ii) \$3.5 million.
-The Company's loans typically have a maximum initial term of 12 months and bear interest at a fixed rate of 9% to 12% per year.
+The Company's board of directors established a policy limiting the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of the Company's loan portfolio (not including the loan under consideration) and (ii) \$3.5 million.
+The Company's loans typically have a maximum initial term of 12 months and bear interest at a fixed rate of 9% to 13.5% per year.
 In addition, the Company usually receives origination fees, or "points," ranging from 0% to 2% of the original principal amount of the loan as well as other fees relating to underwriting, funding and managing the loan.
 Interest is always payable monthly, in arrears.
 In the case of acquisition financing, the principal amount of the loan usually does not exceed 75% of the value of the property (as determined by an independent appraiser), and in the case of construction financing, up to 80% of construction costs.